AhmeedGamil/liquid_glass_easy/README.md

 > **Tip:**
 > The `RoundedRectangleShape` includes a property called `highDistortionOnCurves`, which enhances distortion along curved edges.
 > Use this when you want refracted highlights or edge refraction even with a small `distortionWidth`, especially for circular or highly curved shapes.
->`distortionWidth` defines the visible refraction band: half for refraction, half for the distorted pixel edge.
+>`distortionWidth` defines the area that is gonna be refracted, started from the edge.

 ---